EdgarasSp/hangman/README.md

    <a href="https://imgur.com/Mezpati"><img src="https://i.imgur.com/Mezpati.png" title="source: imgur.com/EdgarasSp" /></a>
 <br>

-* __Game Rules__ - For ease of use, game rules have been outline immediately when website loads, in plain sight.
+* __Game Rules__ - For ease of use, game rules outline in plain sight, immediately after website loads.

-* __Game Modes__ - Players have 3 difficulties to choose from.
-Differences      between the games have been outlined in each individual game mode tile.
+* __Game Modes__ - Players have 3 difficulties to choose from, differences      between the games modes are outlined in each individual game mode card.

 ## **3.2.
 Game Page**

-Home page designed to provide a snippet of what is available on the website.
-There are distinct line brakes for each section and responsive navbar and footer for assisted navigation.
+ Game page has a simple design to help with accessability.

 <a href="https://imgur.com/zXhPtVC"><img src="https://i.imgur.com/zXhPtVC.png" title="source: imgur.com/EdgarasSp" /></a>

-* __Info-Bar__ - Info-bar at the top of the game window, show key information such as players score (+10 for correct answer and -5 for the wrong answer).
-Timer which is used when medium or hard game has been selected to visually show the count down.
+* __Info-Bar__ - Info-bar located at the top of the game window, it displays the key information for player, such as score (+10 for correct answer and -5 for the wrong answer).
+Timer which is used within medium or hard game modes to visually show the count down.
 Lastly game difficulty confirmation noted in th top right corner.

 * __Lives__ - Each player has 8 lives/guesses, each remaining guess displayed as solid core heart and each incorrect answer will replace the solid core heart with hollow heart.
 Once all the hearts are out, game will end.
 The correctly guessed letters will be displayed on the guess word box underneath the lives.

-* __Keyboard__ - Player requires to use on screen keyboard, each guess will be recorded, check against the answer and if correct, key pressed will be coloured in green and each incorrect guess will be marked in dark pink color.
-Once the letter has been picked, regardless of the guess state, that key will be disabled and no longer be clickable.
+* __Keyboard__ - Player requires to use on screen keyboard, each guess will be recorded, check against the answer and if correct guess, said key pressed will be coloured in green and each incorrect guess will be marked in dark pink color.
+Once the letter has been guessed, regardless of the guess state, that key will be disabled and no longer be clickable.

 * __Back Button__ - At any time player has option to return to the main menu.